-This approach is based on the belief that people require their food, shelter, and safety needs to be met first in order to begin the path to personal stability.
+“Housing First” is a research-based solution to ending homelessness that prioritizes the unconditional provision of housing to individuals experiencing homelessness.
+It is based on the belief that people require food, shelter, and safety before they can begin on the path to personal stability.

 Housing First is widely considered a best practice in ending homelessness, and the movement continues to gain traction nationwide.
 Growing evidence shows that individuals housed through a Housing First model are more likely to remain housed permanently.
-In 2016, Governor Jerry Brown established California as a “Housing First” state; this law requires state agencies that provide housing or homelessness services to incorporate components of Housing First into their services provision, and establishes a Homeless Coordination and Financing Council to ensure organizations are adopting Housing First guidelines and regulations.
+In 2016, Former Governor Jerry Brown legally declared California a “Housing First” state, thereby requiring state housing/homelessness services agencies to incorporate elements of the Housing First model into their service offerings; the declaration also established the Homeless Coordination & Financing Council (HCFC) to ensure organizations’ adoption of Housing First guidelines and regulations.